 Name: Matt Watch: Bremont ALT1-WT What – is the story behind your Bremont ALT1?
 I’ve long been a fan of Pilot’s watches, beginning with my first purchase of a Citizen Wingman when I was learning to fly 15 years ago.
 This served me well working in the Kimberly for several years.
 As my interest in watches grew, I planned to one day purchase a Navitimer, in my opinion a classic that has a look that will never date.
 The slide rule, while accurate and functional is – as any pilot will tell you – of no great use in the real world.
 The only thing I ever used it for on my Wingman was currency conversion.
 An employer change requiring a good deal of travel throughout the country and overseas quickly led to the realisation that the most useful complication in a Pilot’s watch is a GMT hand.
 While it’s useful for travel, its purpose is served best in day to day flying activities, as all time mesasurement in aviation is in GMT/UTC.
 This includes everything from weather forecasts to ETAs passed to air traffic control.
 To be able to quickly glance at the UTC time rather than having to… Read More

 At Time+Tide we’re all about stories.
-And when it comes to brand stories few have a better one than British watch brand Bremont.
+And when it comes to brand stories few have a better one than that which lies behind the Bremont MBII.
 The brand has a rich (and legitimate) history of aviation, and all the tragedy and triumph required for a good story.
 But we will tell that tale another day, in more detail.
 Today let’s focus on one watch.
 It is a watch that, in many ways encapsulates the spirit of Bremont – ideologically and commercially.
 That watch is, of course the Martin-Baker II (hereafter MBII).
-The MBII is named after the aviation company Martin-Baker, who produce the majority of the worlds ejection seats.
-The exclusive MBI (available only to those who have been strapped into an ejection seat when it deploys) and the more accessible MBII was designed to withstand the extreme forces involved in hurtling out of a fast moving plane.
+The Bremont MBII is named after the aviation company Martin-Baker, who produce the majority of the worlds ejection seats.
+The exclusive MBI (available only to those who have been strapped into an ejection seat when it deploys) and the more accessible MBII was designed to withstand the extreme forces involved in hurtling out of a fast-moving plane.
 Thankfully for us earthbound mortals it’s not only tested beyond endurance, but very attractive.
-The Bremont Trip-Tick case construction is the most visible element of this watch, thanks to the heavily gnarled and anodized aluminium barrel (Orange in this case – Red is reserved for the MBIs).
-The watch further stands out from the crowd… Read More
+The Bremont Trip-Tick case construction is the most visible element of this watch, thanks to the heavily gnarled and anodised aluminium barrel (Orange in this case – Red is reserved for the MBIs).
+The watch further stands out from the… Read More